maurorosalesjr/pig-dice/README.md

 stuff we will need:
 1-6 random number generator
+player name field
-those numbers get pushed into an array until player "holds" or rolls a 1 (turn array) after player holds, those points are added to main score. unless 1 is rolled then nothing is stored into main score (score array x 2) first to 100 points wins
+output area with player name and score those numbers get pushed into an array until player "holds" or rolls a 1 (turn array) after player holds, those points are added to main score. unless 1 is rolled then nothing is stored into main score (score array x 2) first to 100 points wins